danielpancake/soviet-recipes-data-wrangling-and-visualisation/readme.md

             - [Website "webspoon"](https://webspoon.ru/cuisine/kuhnja-sssr)
             - [Website "povarenok"](https://www.povarenok.ru/recipes/kitchen/101/?sort=date_create_asc&order=desc)
     2. Raw data format
-        I found it hard to implement a nested json structure immediately at the scraping stage, so I decided to use a flat structure for the raw data.
+        At first, I found it hard to implement a nested json structure, so I decided to use a flat structure for the raw data instead.
 The structure is as follows:

         ```json
         {